Jump to topic

-Residents may request to extend their end of Spring semester move out date and housing contract for up to 29 days by submitting a request online (www.housing.iupui.edu/HSC).
+Residents may request to extend their end of Spring semester move out date and housing contract for up to 29 days by submitting a request.
 Requests are not guaranteed and can only be considered during the month of April, while the form is available.
 Contract extensions are not available for summer residents.

 It is the responsibility of the resident to report a pest control issue within 24 hours of becoming aware of the issue in order for the Office of Housing and Residence Life to treat the issue promptly.
 To report an issue, please go to your community office or submit an online work order.

-The following items are prohibited in campus residential facilities:
+The following items are prohibited to both use and possess by residents and their guest(s) in campus residential spaces:

 Loitering in hallways, foyers, entryways, parking lots, or other areas that may disturb other residents is strictly prohibited during quiet hours.